 Lepi Lepi was my favorite restaurant in Serifos!
 The service was friendly and fast.
 You can’t beat the views during dinner.
 Go just before sunset to ensure you will get a table.

 I tried the traditional dish Revithada and got sardines every time!
 I also recommend the zucchini balls!

 Italian food in Greece?
 Serifos was my last leg of the trip, and after eating Greek food for two weeks, I was craving something else.

 Porto Vecchio was the perfect spot to stray from my sardines and other Greek Island favorites.

 I enjoyed an Aperol Spritz and some spicy penne arrabbiata!
 The restaurant also offers dining with sea views.
 Get there a little before sunset to snag a table on the beach!

 Chill & Co. – Port Livadia $$

-This is the place you want to be for brunch!
+Chill & Co is the place you want to be for brunch!
 Delicious food with vegan options!
 They make a great iced latte if you want a caffeine fix.
-Stylish and welcoming interiors.